 The District primarily relies upon property taxes, impact fees, and user fees to fund its activities.
-There are also a limited number of state shared revenues and recurring and non-recurring grants from both the state and federal government which provide funding for specific programs, projects, or activities.
+There are also a limited number of state shared revenues and recurring and non-recurring grants from both the state and federal government, which provide funding for specific programs, projects, or activities.

 The primary source of revenue for the District is property taxes.
-The approved millage rate for the fiscal year 2018 is 2.00 mills, an increase of .15 mills from 2017.
+The approved millage rate for the fiscal year 2021 is 2.20 mills.